MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/quickstarts/try-v3-java-sdk.md

 ##### Choose a prebuilt model ID

-You are not limited to invoices—there are several prebuilt models to choose from, each of which has its own set of supported fields.
+You're not limited to invoices—there are several prebuilt models to choose from, each of which has its own set of supported fields.
 The model to use for the analyze operation depends on the type of document to be analyzed.
 Here are the model IDs for the prebuilt models currently supported by the Form Recognizer service:

 * [**prebuilt-invoice**](../concept-invoice.md): extracts text, selection marks, tables, key-value pairs, and key information from invoices.
 * [**prebuilt-receipt**](../concept-receipt.md): extracts text and key information from receipts.